Shiv9993/symphony-node/README.md

   --from wallet
 ```

-## save that txn hash and done your validator node is created.
+## save that txn hash and done your validator node is created

 ## to stop the node